Chart Color Schemes

 Ooralea ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ooralea's cultural diversity was found to be below average, with 88.1% of its population being Australian citizens, 85.7% born in Australia, and 88.9% speaking English only at home.
-Christianity is the predominant religion in Ooralea, comprising 61.0% of people, compared to 52.2% across the rest of Queensland.
-The top three ancestry groups are Australian (28.9%), English (26.6%), and Irish (7.9%).
+Ooralea was found to have a cultural diversity below average, with 88.1% of its population being citizens, 85.7% born in Australia, and 88.9% speaking English only at home.
+The predominant religion in Ooralea is Christianity, comprising 61.0% of the population, compared to 52.2% across Regional Qld.
+Regarding ancestry, the top three represented groups are Australian (28.9%), English (26.6%), and Irish (7.9%).

 Frequently Asked Questions - Diversity